czech-radio/openmedia/README.md

 ## Description
 Program operates on xml Rundown and Contact files and creates zip archives from them.
 Archives will be named like 2023_W49_ORIGINAL.zip for original files or 2023_W49_MINIFIED.zip for minified original files.
 W49 means the iso week number.
-Each archive will contain only files corresponding to same iso week number.
-The date and name-day is derived from XML time tag and it is the same as given folder on `ANNOVA` disk.
+Each archive will contain only files corresponding to the same iso week number.
+The date and name-day is derived from XML time tag.
 Rundown files in archives are renamed like 'RD_05-09_Dvojka_Wednesday_W10_2020_03_04.xml'.

 1.  archivate original files